sensu/sensu-docs-legacy/0.12/handlers.md

 ---
-version: '0.12'
+version: "0.12"
-category: Configuration
+category: "Configuration"
-title: Handlers
+title: "Handlers"
 ---

 # Sensu handlers

 ## What are handlers?

-Handlers are for taking action on [event data](/{{ page.version }}/events.html), such as sending an email alert, creating a PagerDuty incident, or storing metrics in Graphite.
+Handlers are for taking action on [event data](events), such as sending an email alert, creating a PagerDuty incident, or storing metrics in Graphite.

 ## Types
 There are several types of handlers.